n0m4d22/HackTheBox-Writeups/machines/easy/nocturnal/nocturnal-writeup.md

 ---

 # Notice
-***This machine is still active, therefore the writeup will remain hidden until its retirement date.***
+***This machine is still active, therefore the write-up will remain hidden until its retirement date.***